Baqend/guide/src/topics/push/index.md

 For Web devices the Service Worker of the web application needs to receive the push message from the server and send it to the device of the user.
 The following minimum code in the service worker file is needed to handle push events:

-On Every Page you must install the ServiceWorker
+On Every Page you must install the Service Worker

-index.html
+In your `index.html`, you can include the service worker like so:
 ```html
 <script type="text/javascript">
 if ('serviceWorker' in navigator) {